 Perseverance and teamwork carried the Hawkeyes in that magical season.
-And now, perseverance and teamwork are guiding Arnold’s former teammates to assist the Hawkeye great, who currently lives in a skilled nursing facility in Chicago.
+Then perseverance and teamwork guided Arnold’s former teammates to assist the Hawkeye great, who lived in a skilled nursing facility in Chicago.

-“Kenny has always been a tremendous leader,” says former teammate Mike “Tree” Henry.
+“Kenny was always a tremendous leader,” says former teammate Mike “Tree” Henry.
 “At the time of his initial diagnosis, the doctors gave him a 10 percent chance of surviving.
-Well, that was 32 years ago and Kenny keeps fighting.
-We are all so inspired by how he has lived his life, we want to do something special to honor Kenny and to help motivate people out there who are facing similar battles.”
+Well, 32 years later Kenny was still fighting.
+We were all so inspired by how he lived his life, and we want to do something special to honor Kenny, and to help motivate people out there who are facing similar battles.”

 Henry is the Executive Director of the Kenny Arnold Foundation, which has a mission to raise funds to be directed toward cancer research and education, as well as to assist families who have been affected by cancer.

-“Kenny is such an inspiration,” says Henry.
+“Kenny was and still is such an inspiration,” says Henry.
 “So we want to share his story and inspire others to keep fighting, as well as motivate those who can help others to take action and become a part of someone’s ‘Teammates For Life.'”